VeronicaBlake/student-workbook/src/reflections/wk2/quiz2.md

 What index is the pineapple's current position?
 How do you know?

 ```
-Pineapple is in position 2.
-It is this way because of the zero based indexing, which means that the first object in the array is at position 0.
+Because of zero based indexing, pineapple is at position 2.

 ```